GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/top-down-movement-behavior/reference.md

 Change the acceleration of the object

 **Diagonal movement**
-Allow or restrict diagonal movemment
+Allow or restrict diagonal movement

 **Rotation offset**
 Change the rotation offset applied when moving the object